 With the good old analogue cameras, we had to make the decision of shooting black and white or colour at the moment of loading the roll of film in our cameras.
 Nowadays things are much easier and shooting digital gives us the option of treating every single picture in any way we want – but alone is not a good reason to change ever picture into a black and white!

-Here are my recommendations on choosing the right photo and the some techniques to get a great black an white shots.
+Here are my recommendations on choosing the right photo and some techniques to get great black and white shots.

 Choosing the right subject

 Black and white photography is all about light and shadows, so choosing your subjects is essential to get a good result.
 Most modern editing software allows you to create a black and white version of any photo.

 As a rule of thumbs, wide-angle photography is better suited for black and white, macro subjects tend to look much better in full colour.